alexeagleson/nextjs-fullstack-app-template/README.app.md

 The above is just one possible approach of a near infinite number even for something as simple as this.
 This is the project design stage and there honestly is no one right answer on exactly how to do it.
 Most people find in there career after a few years of getting the coding down, this is the stuff that ends up being the real challenge.

 A good app will have the team spending much more time getting the design and plan in place, so that the absolutely minimum amount of coding needs to be done to achieve that goal.
-The coding and development stage is usually not only the most expensive, but it's also the most costly and complex to "undo" if requirements were not correc tthe first time.
+The coding and development stage is usually not only the most expensive, but it's also the most costly and complex to "undo" if requirements were not correct the first time.

-I'll stop short of getting into the beaurocrarcy of it, because of course the reality is never this cut and dry, but hopefully you can see what I'm getting at.
+I'll stop short of getting into the bureaucracy of it, because of course the reality is never this cut and dry, but hopefully you can see what I'm getting at.
 If at all possible, do it once, do it right, and be consistent.
 Other developers (and your future self) will thank you.

 With that out of the way, I think we're finally ready to begin development on the front-end components!

-## The App: Front-End Development (Home)
+## Development (Front-End): Search Component

 We will be doing ALL of our component designing and testing in Storybook.

 You'll find that will be a recurring theme in our development process.
 It's a great way to make sure that the components we build look correct in isolation, so we can validate that without interference from other parts of the app, and then place them into our app afterward once they have been verified.

-For this reason I actually have the flexibility to start working on whicever component I like.
-I'm going to beging with the `Search` component first.
+For this reason I actually have the flexibility to start working on whichever component I like.
+I'm going to begin with the `Search` component first.

 Create a new directory called `/utility` inside `/components`.
 As before, we'll start by copying our `templates/base` into the `components/utility` directory to start our component.